cheungupdt/mywebsite/src/projects/data-analysis-platform.md

 ## Results

-- Processed 10TB+ of data daily
+- Processed up to 20k photos daily
-- Improved prediction accuracy by 35%
-- Reduced processing time by 60%
+- Current Progress: Increase from 20% accuracy to 90%+ accuracy in facial recognition